zappajs/zappajs/docs/reference.md

 The Express session-store saved by this middleware is available in ZappaJS' root scope as `@session_store`.

+    ExpressRedisStore = (require 'connect-redis') @session
+    @use session: new ExpressRedisStore redis_config

 #### zappa

 This zappa middleware serves `/zappa/simple.js`, `/zappa/zappa.js`, '/zappa/socket.io.js', and '/zappa/teacup.js'.
 It is automatically added by `@client` and `@shared` if not added before, which means that in most cases you don't need to `@use 'zappa'`.